The Best Amazon Prime Day 2020 Deals - Fashion, TVs, Smart Home & More

-The Best Amazon Prime Day 2020 Deals -- Fashion, Tablets, TVs, Echos, Smart Home, Computers, Cookware & More
+The Best Amazon Prime Day 2020 Deals -- Smart Home, Tablets, TVs, Fashion, Echos, Computers, Cookware & More

 Amazon Prime Day started at midnight PST on Oct.
 13. New this year is a deal where you can earn $10 for Prime Day by spending $10 with small businesses.
 Read more about Prime Day's support of small businesses, and explore participating companies by region and category, here.
 You can also get additional savings by adding a debit card to your Prime account and shopping via the Amazon app.